-We do not have access to administrative data in program implementation, but we use data from schools and caterers to investigate variation on implementation in our sample.
-School data show that for some schools, the program started as originally planned in the first semester of 2013, but for the majority of schools (n=30), the program started in the early months of 2014.
+We do not have access to administrative data on program implementation, but we use data from schools and caterers to investigate variation on implementation in our sample.
+School data show that for some schools, the program started as originally planned in the first semester of 2013, but for the majority of schools (n = 30), the program started in the early months of 2014.
 Only one school started in February 2015.
-There was no indication of discontinuation of the program, however only 37% of schools reported having a copy of the district GSFP menu, potentially signalling varying adherence to the nutritional guidelines set by the GSFP secretariat (results available upon request).
+There was no indication of discontinuation of the program, but only 37 percent of schools reported having a copy of the district GSFP menu, potentially signaling varying adherence to the nutritional guidelines set by the GSFP secretariat (results available upon request).
 No regional differences were evident.
-Nearly 85 percent of caterers indicated that often payments were insufficient to cover operational costs, which led them to resort to credit to avoid changing the content and size of meals (83 percent), cutting on portion sizes (9 percent), or adopting a mix of other strategies to reduce costs (for example, reduce personnel).
-Further, focus groups with children, caregivers, teachers and caterers did not highlight particular irregularities in service provision, which may have been assured thanks to caterers adopting the strategies mentioned above to face the delays in disbursements (Fernandes et al. 2017).
+Nearly 85 percent of caterers indicated that often payments were insufficient to cover operational costs, which led them to resort to credit to avoid changing the content and size of meals (83 percent), cutting portion sizes (9 percent), or adopting a mix of other strategies to reduce costs (for example, reduce personnel).
+Further, focus groups with children, caregivers, teachers, and caterers did not highlight particular irregularities in service provision, which may have been assured thanks to caterers adopting the strategies mentioned above to face the delays in disbursements (Fernandes et al. 2017).

-To further understand whether the financial challenges incurred by caterers translated into poorquality meals, we analyzed data from their weekly meal logs, which provided the ingredients used for the meal served during the survey day and the following day.
-The most frequent meal served was a combination of a starchy food (for example, rice, yam, gari, etc.) with some type of legumes (46% of meals), followed by a stew or a soup combining starchy foods and animalsource proteins, mostly dry fish, chicken or meat (37% of meals), and a starch with vegetables, mostly okra or tomato (9% of meals).
+To understand further whether the financial challenges incurred by caterers resulted in poor-quality meals, we analyzed data from their weekly meal logs, which provided the ingredients used for the meal served during the survey day and the following day.
+The most frequent meal served was a combination of a starchy food (for example, rice, yam, gari, etc.) with some type of legumes (46 percent of meals), followed by a stew or a soup combining starchy foods and animal-source proteins, mostly dry fish, chicken, or meat (37 percent of meals), and a starch with vegetables, mostly okra or tomato (9 percent of meals).
 All these meals are consistent with the GSFP menu.
 In one school in Brong Ahafo the caterer reported serving no meal in both days, while in only three separate instances in schools in the northern regions the caterer reported to have served only a starchy food, but only for one of the two meals surveyed.
 Figure 1 presents meal content between northern and southern regions, which is relevant to the heterogeneity analysis, highlighting modest variation in implementation across these areas.
 Although we do not have data on quantities served per child, these descriptive findings suggest that at least the implementation guidelines regarding food diversity seemed to have been followed in most cases.

 Finally, we note that the structure of the school day does not change between intervention and control schools.
 Without the GSFP, students should either bring food from home or buy from nearby vendors.
 Focus groups highlighted that without the program, however, students often go home to have lunch and may not return to school afterwards, missing out on instructional time (Fernandes et al. 2017).
-A similar pattern was observed in Uganda, whereby control students had much lower afternoon shift attendance than children in the school feeding arm (Alderman, Gilligan, and Lehrer 2012).
-Consistent with qualitative reports, analysis of time use data from our endline survey showed that pupils in intervention school spent additional time in schools as compared to control peers at endline, with larger effects for girls and children from the poorest households (30 and 50 additional minutes per day, respectively) (results available upon request).
+A similar pattern was observed in Uganda, whereby control students had much lower afternoon shift attendance than